Reviews You Can Rely On

 Inconvenient travel cover

-If you want a rooftop tent but don't have a ton of money to drop on one, check out the Smittybilt Overlander.
-This is one of the most spacious and comfortable tents we have used, with enough overhead space to allow campers to easily change clothes or comfortably sit up and enjoy the view from one of its many windows.
-Included perks like an LED light strip and hanging boot bag on the outside of the tent make it more livable and pleasant to use for longer trips.
+Want a rooftop tent but have a smaller budget?
+Check out the Smittybilt GEN2 Overlander, which is a nice improvement over the first generation.
+The biggest upgrade is a telescoping ladder on the GEN2, which not only makes initial installation much easier but also lets you adapt the tent much better when the terrain around your vehicle is not flat.
+The GEN2 also has an improved rainfly, which is more weather-resistant and gives better visibility to your surroundings.
+This improves comfort, morale, and boredom on storm days.
+It is one of the most spacious and comfortable tents we have used, with enough overhead room to allow campers to easily change clothes or comfortably sit up and enjoy the view from one of its many windows.
+Included perks like an LED light strip and hanging boot bag outside the tent make it more livable and pleasant for longer trips.
 The ladder is extra wide and feels sturdy when bringing gear, kids, or pets up to roof level for the night.
 And don't let the lower price tag fool you into questioning the quality of this tent.
-The Overlander is built with durable 600D polyurethane material to weather gnarly storms.
+The Overlander uses durable 600D polyurethane material to weather gnarly storms.
+If you have an earlier model of the Overlander, you will notice many differences.
+The latest model is larger, has a second door, and is much burlier.
+It also has more storage and an LED light.

 Credit: Ross Patton